 The reality is that the Food And Drug Administration (FDA) did not take hold of the industry regulations until 2016.
 Any brands and products that launched before that date, are available for sale, even though they lack the essential FDA authorization to do so.
 While this rings some fairly immediate alarm bells, the FDA has given those companies until May 2020 to apply for authorization.
 Until then, products that may contain a potentially toxic ingredients list are free to sell their products, thus subjecting innocent vapers to any untoward dangers.

 In the wake of the worrying vaping illness that is sweeping across America, this October, the Trump Administration started taking the steps towards removing flavoured e cigs from the market until the aforementioned FDA applications are completed.
-As the federal policy is finalized, individual states are making their own moves to outlaw vaping within their borders.

 Michigan First Vaping Ban